jadegraaf/Spock/README.md

 - A Linux based operating system
 - The ability to start php scripts from shell
 - FTP/SFTP access to the server
-- A copy of the [Nuwani IRC Platform](https://code.google.com/p/nuwani/).
-Version 2.3-rc1 is recommended.
+- A copy of the [Nuwani IRC Platform](https://code.google.com/p/nuwani/). thrunk is recommended.
 - A Starmade server being run inside a [screen](http://www.rackaid.com/resources/linux-screen-tutorial-and-how-to/)

 #### Bringing Spock alive, Step by step